The Commando: Cast

-Eventually, James and Lisa head off for a quiet weekend together, leaving their two daughters home alone.
-The youngest girl promptly organizes a house party.
-It is during this party that Johnny's goons stage a home invasion.

-Johnny and his henchmen will do whatever it takes to retrieve the money, including kidnap Baker's daughters.
-Stakes are high in this head-to-head battle as Baker stops at nothing to protect his family against the money-hungry criminals.
-There are many confrontations, but none of them between Baker and Johnny, until the final minutes.

-One of the highlights is a high schooler getting shot while taking a leak and peeing all over his killer.

 Production

 Casting

 In September 2020, it was announced that Rourke was cast in the film.
 In October 2020, White joined the cast of the film.

 Filming

 Principal photography occurred in New Mexico on October and November 2020.

 Release

 On December 7, 2021, Saban Films released a trailer for the film and set it for a January 7, 2022 release.

 Reception

 Rene Rodriguez of Variety gave the film a negative review and wrote, "A talky and lethargic home-invasion thriller, The Commando amounts to an inept crime drama stuffed with banal dialogue and irrelevant supporting characters to pad its feature-length running time."

 Leslie Felperin of The Guardian awarded the film one star out of five and wrote, "The Commando contains a number of egregious implausibilities and cliches."